Musica leggerissima: Ana Mena version

 Spanish singer Ana Mena recorded a Spanish-language version of the song, titled "Música ligera", with lyrics adapted by Ana Mena herself, José Luis de la Peña Mira, Bruno Nicolas and David Augustave.

 The song was produced by Dabruk, Federico Nardelli and Giordano Colombo, and it was released as a digital single on 25 November 2021 under Epic Records and Sony Music.
 On the following day, it was also released for airplay to radio stations in Italy and Spain.

 A music video for the song was released on 26 November 2021.
 It was directed by Willy Rodriguez and produced by The Panda Bear Show.
 The video is a tribute to female icons of the 1960s and 1970s.
 According to Ana Mena, she chose to record the song despite being used to a different sound, closer to contemporary influences, as she felt it as a tribute to the kind of music which emerged during the 1960s and first created a link between Italy and Spain.
-"It is an applause to Massiel, Mina, Cecilia etc. They opened the paths we walk now" Mena said.
+Mena said: "It is an applause to Massiel, Mina, Cecilia etc. They opened the paths we walk now."